alechenninger/blog/posts/stay_calm_stop_mocking.md

 Above, we discussed that classes save you from reimplementing a contract for many tests.
 More than that, however, they make implementing those contracts simpler in the first place.
 Need a place for persistent state within the type?
 Well, now you have fields of course.
-It's easy to take for granted all a class can do for us.
+It's easy to take for granted all the humble class can do for us.

 ## Fakes and hermetic servers